bring/developer-site/content/api/booking/customs/voec.md

 weight: 1
 ---

-VOEC can be declared on the following services

-When sent to Norway from abroad
+VOEC can be declared on the following services when sent to Norway from abroad

 - Pickup Parcel (0340)
 - Pickup Parcel Bulk (0342)